|

 However, listeners who focus solely on Kenny's sexy persona do themselves a disservice.
 Kenny is a musical prophet whose spirit is in full bloom on "From The Soul of Man."
 Kenny Lattimore courageously embraces and extends the best R&B conventions to create a stylish masterwork all his own.

-Kenny Lattimore is married to R&B artist
+Kenny Lattimore was married to R&B artist

 Hit songs include --